What Are Trichothecenes

 Where You Might Come In Contact With The Trichothecene T-2

-T-2 toxin may contaminate small grains including wheat, corn, barley, rice, soybeans and particularly oats .
+T-2 toxin has been found in water-damaged buildings.
+This toxin may also contaminate small grains including wheat, corn, barley, rice, soybeans and particularly oats .
 T-2 is a problem in grain contamination in Europe, especially in thye Nordic coutnries.
 In the 1940s in the Oregnburg District of the USSR, 10% of the population died from what they suspect was mass food poisoning from fusarium mold growing on grain that created T-2 toxin.
 T-2 toxin has been implicated as part of the alleged chemical warfare agent ‘yellow rain’ in Southeast Asia.
 Eyewitnesses claimed low flying aircraft released a yellow, oily liquid over Southeast Asian populations.
 T-2 is also claimed to be the cause of Gulf War Syndrome.
 (It would be nice if the classified documents around this scenario would be unclassified so people would know what the likely cause of their affliction is.)

 As with other mycotoxins, indirect exposure from contaminated objects and surfaces that are not property decontaminated has been shown to spread T-2 to other individuals.